Sada Abe: Acquaintance with Kichizō Ishida

 After their two-week encounter ended, Abe became agitated and began drinking excessively.
 She said that with Ishida she had come to know true love for the first time in her life, and the thought of Ishida being back with his wife made her intensely jealous.
 Just over a week before Ishida's eventual death, Abe began to contemplate his murder.
-On May 9, 1936, she attended a play in which a geisha attacks her lover with a large knife, after which she decided to threaten Ishida with a knife at their next meeting.
+On May 9, 1936, she attended a play in which a geisha attacked her lover with a large knife, after which she decided to threaten Ishida with a knife at their next meeting.
 On May 11, Abe pawned some of her clothing and used the money to buy a kitchen knife.
-She later described meeting Ishida that night, "I pulled the kitchen knife out of my bag and threatened him as had been done in the play I had seen, saying, 'Kichi, you wore that kimono just to please one of your favorite customers.
+She later described meeting Ishida that night: "I pulled the kitchen knife out of my bag and threatened him as had been done in the play I had seen, saying, 'Kichi, you wore that kimono just to please one of your favorite customers.
 You bastard, I'll kill you for that.'
 Ishida was startled and drew away a little, but he seemed delighted with it all…"